towersvault/shinpokered/README.md

 - Removed restore sfx from the AI x-accuracy item
 - Added the restore sfx to all AI hp-recovery items
 - The enemy trainer's HUD is now updated after it uses a healing item
+- The project now compiles with RGBDS 0.6.0 and has a script to verify the compiler version

 #Bugfixes